Lebanese Resistance Regiments: Insignia

 Amal Movement logo, worn on brassards and printed on T-shirts.

 The Amal Militia apparently never devised a system of rank, branch or unit insignia of their own, although its personnel did wear a variety of field recognition signs.
 An Islamic green cloth, fabric or canvas brassard of roughly triangular shape and attached to a shoulder strap, bearing the round printed or embroidered full-colour Amal Movement logo was worn on either the upper left shoulder or the right shoulder, whilst a red brassard appears to have been given to the members of the Amal Military Police corps.
-White, olive green and black T-shirts stamped with either the Amal logo, Amal militia unit and sub-unit insignia or the Movement leaders' effigy were commonly worn by Shiite fighters.
+White, olive green and black T-shirts printed with either the Amal logo, Amal militia unit and sub-unit insignia or the Movement leaders' effigy were commonly worn by Shiite fighters.

-Some Amal militiamen wore a small, plastified tag bearing the full-colour portrait of Iman Musa al-Sadr hung on a black cord around the neck; period photos also show that Amal fighters also applied rectangular-shaped printed paper stickers bearing the image of al-Sadr to their assault rifle stocks.
+Amal militiamen often wore a small, plastified tag bearing the full-colour portrait of Iman Musa al-Sadr hung on a black cord around the neck; period photos also show that Amal fighters applied rectangular-shaped printed paper stickers bearing the image of al-Sadr to their assault rifles' stocks.